How to Hike to Glory Hole Falls (Sinkhole Waterfall) in Arkansas

 Hiking in this part of Arkansas is incredible.
 The area is remote, so we wanted to share some things to consider while hiking.

-• Know where the small towns are located so you can plan to fuel up the car.
+- Know where the small towns are located so you can plan to fuel the car.

 We hiked in early December during the middle of the week and were the only ones on the trail to take photos.
-There was a subtle stream of water flowing during December.
+There was a subtle stream of water flowing.
+Hiking during the winter is peaceful and quiet.

 Fall is also an excellent time to visit when the trees change colors, but there might not be as much water flowing.

-There is some excellent camping in the Buffalo River area.
-Our personal favorites are within Buffalo National River National Park and the Buffalo Outdoor Center.
+There is excellent camping in the Buffalo River area.

 Steel Creek Campground – If you are tent camping, Steel Creek is an excellent place to camp next to the Buffalo National River in Ponca, AR.
 Make reservations at Recreation.gov.